 Check the Status of a Flagged Review

-• Escalated – Check Your Email For Updates: The review has been escalated, and the final decision regarding its removal will be sent to your inbox.
+• Escalated – Check Your Email For Updates: The review has been escalated; watch your inbox for the final decision.

-Once a review has an Escalated status, then it can’t be escalated again.
+Once a review is marked Escalated, it can’t be escalated again.

 Submit an Appeal

-From the Google Reviews Management Tool, go back to the screen that says Check the status of a review I reported previously.
+In the Review Management Tool, return to Check the status of a review I reported previously.

 Meet Your Customer’s Expectations